 Two of the gospel biographies were written by the apostles Matthew and John, men who knew Jesus personally and traveled with him for over three years.
 The other two books were written by Mark and Luke, close associates of the apostles.
 These writers had direct access to the facts they were recording.
 The early church accepted the four gospels because they agreed with what was already common knowledge about Jesus' life.

 Again, the gospels read like news reports, a factual accounting of the days events, each from their own perspective.
-The descriptions are unique to each author, but the facts are in agreement.
+The descriptions are unique to each writer, but the facts are in agreement.
 The gospels give specific geographical names and cultural details that have been confirmed by historians and archaeologists.

 The Bible reports that Jesus of Nazareth performed many miracles, was executed by the Romans, and rose from the dead.
 Numerous ancient historians corroborate the Bible's account of the life of Jesus and his followers: